-If you’re not an advanced video maker, creating training videos might seem to be a real challenge for you, but it’s not as daunting as you might think.
-There are some powerful eLearning tools like iSpring Suite that do much of the heavy lifting for you and require no programming or video production knowledge.
+If you’re not an advanced video maker, creating instructional how-to videos might seem to be a real challenge for you, but it’s not as daunting as you might think.
+There are some powerful eLearning tools like iSpring Suite that do much of the heavy lifting for you and require no programming or how-to video production knowledge.

 In this article, we’ll show you how to make a how-to video that your learners will definitely like.
-To get a quick overview of the process, watch the video tutorial below.
-For more detailed instructions, skip to the article.
+To get a quick overview of the process, watch the tutorial below.
+For more detailed instructions, continue reading the article.

 Before we dive into the process of making how-to videos, you need to understand what differentiates them from other types of instructional videos.
 Video-based training can be divided into 4 main categories: